- Current Journalists in Residence

 The Journalist in Residence is funded in part from Osgoode’s Fund for Innovation in Law & Media (FILM) and the Art Vertleib Q.C.
 Fund, each dedicated to exploring the intersection of law, media and journalism.

-Interested individuals should submit an application online consisting of the following: (1) a curriculum vitae (CV); (2) a brief statement of interest (one to two pages) and in particular what projects(s) would be undertaken while in residency at Osgoode; (3) names of three referees who are familiar with the journalist’s work; and (4) a detailed budget (up to $5,000), including an estimate of all project costs for design, fabrication/production, insurance, installation, and removal of the artwork, to be received as soon as possible, and in any event no later than Friday, March 24, 2017.
+Interested individuals should submit an application online consisting of the following: (1) a curriculum vitae (CV); (2) a brief statement of interest (one to two pages) and in particular what projects(s) would be undertaken while in residency at Osgoode; (3) names of three referees who are familiar with the journalist’s work; and (4) a detailed budget (up to $5,000), including an estimate of all project costs for design, fabrication/production, insurance, installation, and removal of the artwork.
 Based on the statement of interest, applicants may be contacted for a more detailed proposal.
 Proposals may or may not include a suggested course or experiential program but preference will be given to applications which contemplate engagement and interaction with Osgoode students.

 Enquiries should be sent to: email@example.com